rixx/books.rixx.de/data/reviews/connie-willis/to-say-nothing-of-the-dog/index.md

       https://books.rixx.de/reviews/2020/to-say-nothing-of-the-dog/'
 ---

-This book as good as advertised – even a bit better than that, because part of it is targeted at people who had their heart broken by Gaudy Night, which I just had two weeks ago.
-I'm very happy I didn't accidentally read this one before Gaudy Night, that would've ruined the reading experience quite a bit.
+This book as good as advertised – even better than that, because part of it is targeted at people who had their heart broken by Gaudy Night, which I just had two weeks ago.
+I'm very happy I didn't accidentally read this one before Gaudy Night, that would've ruined the reading experience.

 Other than that, To Say Nothing of the Dog also very much shines on its own merits.
-The dry humour, the direct and indirect quotes, the impeccable research and convoluted-in-a-good-way plot only work because the characters are well built and as usual for Connie Willis everything feels real in a quietly frustrating way.
+The dry humour, the direct and indirect quotes, the impeccable research and convoluted-in-a-good-way plot only work because the characters are well built and as usual for Connie Willis everything is real in a quietly frustrating way.